 The employment agreements did not specify any specific performance conditions that had to be met for the employees to receive the common shares.
-Since the employees are still actively employed by these agreements and all other terms of the agreement remain in place, the cancellation of these shares was accounted for by the guidance of FAS 123R, "Share Based Payment (as amended)".
+Since one of the employees is still actively employed by these agreements and all other terms of the agreement remains in place, the cancellation of these shares was accounted for by the guidance of FAS 123R, "Share Based Payment (as amended)".
 The cancellation was not accompanied by a replacement award and management has no anticipation to replace these awards of stock, so it was accounted for as a repurchase for no consideration and the shares were immediately cancelled.
 The par value of the shares cancelled was recorded as treasury stock as of December 31, 2006.